lucaswiley/grocery-index/README.md

 # 🛒 Grocery Index

-A modern web application for tracking and analyzing grocery expenses using receipt photos.
+Tracking and analyzing grocery expenses using receipt photos.
 Upload your receipts and get instant insights into your spending patterns with detailed item breakdowns and price analysis.

 ## ✨ Features